Pennsylvania Marijuana Laws

 The sale of two to 10 pounds of marijuana in Pennsylvania carries a mandatory minimum sentence of one year in jail and/or a $5,000 fine.

 However, it should be noted that these penalties are doubled if the conviction is a second or subsequent drug offense, or if the defendant sold to a minor.
-You should consult a marijuana crime attorney in Pennsylvania if you are facing enhanced penalties.
+You should consult a Pittsburgh criminal defense attorney if you are facing enhanced penalties.

 Delivery of marijuana within 1,000 feet of a school, or within 250 feet from a playground is punishable by two to four years in prison.

 If you are 21 years old or older and you sold marijuana to a minor, the offense is a felony, and penalties are doubled if convicted.Cultivation